italicize/quick-internet-radio/README.md

 The total cost can be about $50, even if you need to buy all the parts.

-- Raspberry Pi Zero W in a kit with a microSD card with NOOBs, USB OTG cable, Mini HDMI to HDMI adapter, power supply, and case, such as [this kit](https://www.canakit.com/raspberry-pi-zero-wireless.html) or [this kit](https://www.adafruit.com/product/3410) for about $35. \
+- For [version 1](#version-1-a-rapsberry-pi-4-with-speakers), a Raspberry Pi 4, any GB size, in a kit with a microSD card, Micro HDMI to HDMI cable, power supply, and case, such as [this kit](https://chicagodist.com/products/raspberry-pi-4-model-b-2gb-kits/) or [this kit](https://www.pishop.us/product/raspberry-pi-4b-starter-kit/) for about $65.
-Or a Raspberry Pi 4, any GB size, in a kit with a microSD card with NOOBs, Micro HDMI to HDMI cable, power supply, and case, such as [this kit](https://chicagodist.com/products/raspberry-pi-4-model-b-2gb-kits/) or [this kit](https://www.pishop.us/product/raspberry-pi-4b-starter-kit/) for about $65. \
+- For [version 2](#version-2-a-raspberry-pi-zero-w-with-a-usb-audio-card-and-speakers), a Raspberry Pi Zero W in a kit with a microSD card, USB OTG cable, Mini HDMI to HDMI adapter, power supply, and case, such as [this kit](https://www.canakit.com/raspberry-pi-zero-wireless.html) or [this kit](https://www.adafruit.com/product/3410) for about $35. \
-*Note.* Any Raspberry Pi model with Wi-Fi could work for this project, but I only tried the Zero W and the 4.
+*Note.* Any Raspberry Pi model with Wi-Fi can work for this project, but I only tried the Zero W and the 4.
 - USB audio card, about $7 for [low end](https://www.bhphotovideo.com/c/product/1367674-REG/sabrent_au_emcb_aluminum_usb_external_stereo.html), up to $200 for [high end](https://www.bhphotovideo.com/c/product/1244852-REG/audioquest_dragonflyred_dragonfly_red_usb.html). \
-*Note.* The USB audio card isn't strictly necessary with a Raspberry Pi 4, which has a 3.5 mm audio jack, but [the sound is better from a USB audio card](https://learn.adafruit.com/usb-audio-cards-with-a-raspberry-pi/).
+*Note.* The USB audio card isn't strictly necessary with [version 1](#version-1-a-rapsberry-pi-4-with-speakers), because a Raspberry Pi 4 has a 3.5 mm audio jack, but [the sound is better from a USB audio card](https://learn.adafruit.com/usb-audio-cards-with-a-raspberry-pi/).
-- External speakers with a 3.5 mm audio plug and a power supply, for about $5 from a thrift store, up to $220 for [high end](https://www.bhphotovideo.com/c/product/1532184-REG/mackie_cr5_xbt_creative_reference_series.html). \
+- External speakers with a 3.5 mm audio plug and a power supply, for about $5 for [used](https://www.ebay.com/sch/i.html?_nkw=logitech+external+speakers), up to $200 for [high end](https://www.bhphotovideo.com/c/product/1532184-REG/mackie_cr5_xbt_creative_reference_series.html). \
 *Note.* If you see external speakers in a thirft store, be sure they have a power supply that fits.
 - Keyboard, mouse, monitor, HDMI cable, and a laptop or other computer. \
-*Note.* The keyboard and other items are only for set up, not for operation.
+*Note.* The keyboard and other items are only for setup, not for operation.

 ## Find the URLs

 Find the URLs of an internet radio station.
-Try to find more than one URL, in case one is overcrowded and won't accept another connection.
+Try to find more than one URL, in case one is over committed and won't accept another connection.
 Save the URLs to use when you edit the Python script.

 *Note.* Finding the URLs doesn't need to be the first task.
-You can [set up the Raspberry Pi](#set-up-the-raspberry-pi) first, then use the Chromium browser on the Raspberry Pi to find the URLs.
+You can [set up the Raspberry Pi 4](#set-up-the-raspberry-pi-4) first, then use the Chromium browser on the Raspberry Pi to find the URLs.
 But if there is one specific station you want to hear, you might want to find its URLs before you go further.

-#### (Example) URLs for SomaFM channels are easy to find
+### (Example) URLs for SomaFM channels are easy to find

-The URLs in the Python script&mdash;before you customize it&mdash;are streams found at SomaFM.
+The URLs in the Python script&mdash;before you customize it&mdash;are streams at SomaFM.

 1. Open <https://somafm.com/>.
 1. Click a channel, such as [ThistleRadio](https://somafm.com/thistle/).